 We process the following personal data for payment processing:

-• In case of payment by direct debit or by prepayment, we process your master data (full name, your address, and date of birth), further contact data (email address) as well as payment data, in particular your IBAN, and, if applicable, the BIC.
-In addition, we process further data relating to your order (description of the purchased product), and the contract concluded between you and the webmaster, such as the customer number assigned by the webmaster, the transaction number assigned by us, and, if applicable, the IP address as well as further details, insofar as these have been transmitted to us by the webmaster.
+• If you pay by direct debit or prepayment, we collect your master data (full name, address, date of birth), your contact details (e-mail address) and your payment details, in particular your IBAN and BIC if applicable.
+In addition, we process data relating to your order (e.g. product description) as well as contract data such as the customer number assigned by the webmaster, our transaction number, your IP address and other information if this has been transmitted by the webmaster.

-• • If you pay by One-Click as a recurring payer, we also process connection data (including your IP address and other usage data) in addition to order and contract-related data.
-This is for verification purposes and fraud prevention.
+• If you pay as a recurring user with “One-Click“, we also collect connection data such as your IP address and other usage data in addition to order and contract data.
+This is used for verification purposes and fraud prevention.

 2.2 d) Purposes and legal basis